qurator-spk/eynollah/docs/train.md

 For machine-based reading order, we aim to determine the reading priority between two sets of text regions.
 The model's input is a three-channel image: the first and last channels contain information about each of the two text regions, while the middle channel encodes prominent layout elements necessary for reading order, such as separators and headers.
-To generate the training dataset, our script requires a page XML file that specifies the image layout with the correct reading order.
+To generate the training dataset, our script requires a PAGE XML file that specifies the image layout with the correct reading order.

 For output images, it is necessary to specify the width and height.
 Additionally, a minimum text region size can be set